melezhik/swat/README.md

         This is my cool story.
         Take a look at this!

+To run meta story you define story as `path/META`, for example:

+    swat -t META # run meta story defined in the project root directory

+    swat -t foo/META # run meta story defined in the foo/ folder

+    echo META > swat.ini # the same as the first but via swat.ini file

 How one could use meta stories?

 Meta stories are just _containers_ for other downstream stories.
 Usually one defines some downstream